afriedm49/Circuit_Python_Asher/README.md

 ### Reflection

-* First, I coded the led to just change color based on distance, without the fade, which worked, but didn't look nearly as nice.
 * I had a couple syntax problems, and didn't get the serial monitor to work for a while.
+Before completing the code, use the auto-checker to see if the syntax is formatted correctly.
-* I started off with a faulty sensor, which wasted a good amount of time.
+* I started off with a faulty sensor, which wasted a good amount of time, so it is important to check each thing that could be faulty in order to figure out which piece is the problem
 * I learned how to use the round function as well, to tidy up the numbers.
+Round() turns a float into an integer, so it is very helpful for a clean code.

 ## LCD